Jonarzz/DotaResponsesRedditBot/README.md

 * added more excluded responses

 #####1.5:
-* added keywords that trigger the bot: "dank", "just do it", "beautiful", "from the ghastly eyrie", "sniper", "ppd", "leafeator", "ur/your brother"
+* added keywords that trigger the bot: "just do it", "beautiful", "from the ghastly eyrie", "sniper", "ppd", "leafeator", "ur/your brother"
 * code refactoring

 ---